 Lindsay McIntyre is an Inuit artist and educator who teaches at Emily Carr University in BC.

 Sophia Lebessis is an Inuk scholar and the owner of Transformation Fine Art gallery in Calgary.
-Listen to her TED Talk The Art of Survival: A Modern day Inuit Odyssey through the Arts
+Listen to her TED Talk The Art of Survival: A Modern day Inuit Odyssey through the Arts.
+She’ll be giving our opening keynote address.

 Drew Ann Wake will be sharing her rare Holman print collection, sculptures by David Ruben, and recorded stories from elders over her decades long research.